Kriechi/gps-logger/README.md

 See [PlatformIO](https://platformio.org/) for more information on how to get started.

 Quick development commands:

 * compile and verify the code: `platformio run`
-* compile and uplod the code: `platformio run --target upload`
+* compile and upload the code: `platformio run --target upload`
 * get a serial console of the device: `platformio device monitor`

 ### Configuration

 There are two files with available configuration values:

 * `include/wifi_credentials.h`
 * `include/customizations.h`